A Context-Contrastive Inference Approach To Partial Diacritization: Discussion

 \section{Discussion}

 In this work, we have presented a novel approach for partial diacritization using context-contrastive prediction.
-The motivation behind using partial diacritization stems from a large body of literature on the impact of diacritization coverage on the reading process of Arabic text, and the lack of research done in this area.
+The task is motivated by a large body of literature on the impact of diacritization coverage on the reading process of Arabic text, and the scarcity of research into systems to automate it.

 \paragraph{Context-Contrastive Prediction} By considering contextual information alongside non-contextual predictions, our approach builds on the role of diacritics in text, particularly in the context of the Arabic script as used by humans where accuracy is not the only consideration.
 The result is a simple, efficient, and configurable method which can be integrated with any existing diacritization system.
 It opens doors to enhanced diacritization accuracy and selection.
 The indicators we introduce provide valuable signals for evaluating such advancements.